StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/cold-hot-backup-restore.md

 How you proceed with cold backup and restore depends on your infrastructure and orchestration setup.
 This could involve physical servers, virtual servers, Docker, Kubernetes, or cloud solutions like AWS EC2.

-For example, with AWS EC2, data, indexes, and files are stored on dedicated volumes.
-Taking daily snapshots can be completed in just a few minutes, including tasks like stopping and restarting services.
+For example, with AWS EC2, data, indexes, and files can be stored on dedicated volumes.
+In such cases, taking daily snapshots of these volumes can be a simple and efficient backup strategy, typically completed within minutes—including the necessary service stop and restart operations.

 * Physical servers: [Back up](../backup-restore/backup/cold-backup/physical-server.md) / [Restore](../backup-restore/restore/cold-restore/physical-server.md)
 * Virtual servers: [Back up](../backup-restore/backup/cold-backup/virtual-server.md) / [Restore](../backup-restore/restore/cold-restore/virtual-server.md)